Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 Combining \eqref{eq:quadKrRao3.5} with \eqref{eq:Whipple16} and renaming parameters according to $A=\alpha$, $B=\beta$, $C=a_2$, $D=b_1$ we obtain the transformation

 valid if both sides terminate.

 Combining \eqref{eq:quadKrRao3.5} with \eqref{eq:IPD1-1} and writing $a=\alpha$, $b=\beta$ we obtain the transformation

 where $Y_p(1,-1)$ is defined in \eqref{eq:Ypolynomial} with $\lambda=0$, and both sides must terminate.
 This transformation can further be extended to any values of parameters making both sides converge using Carlson's theorem (see an example of such extension in Case IV below).
-If $p=l=1$ this transformation reduces to
+If $p=l=1$ it reduces to

 where, according to \eqref{eq:Y1root},

 Combining \eqref{eq:quadKrRao3.9} with \eqref{eq:IPD1-1} and writing $a=\alpha$, $b=\beta$ we obtain the transformation